External Ids for SGMS2 Gene

 GeneCards Summary for SGMS2 Gene

 SGMS2 (Sphingomyelin Synthase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Sphingolipid metabolism.
+Diseases associated with SGMS2 include fetal alcohol spectrum disorder.
+Among its related pathways are Metabolism and Sphingolipid signaling pathway.
 GO annotations related to this gene include kinase activity and ceramide cholinephosphotransferase activity.
 An important paralog of this gene is SAMD8.

 UniProtKB/Swiss-Prot for SGMS2 Gene

 Sphingomyelin synthases synthesize the sphingolipid, sphingomyelin, through transfer of the phosphatidyl head group, phosphatidylcholine, on to the primary hydroxyl of ceramide.
 The reaction is bidirectional depending on the respective levels of the sphingolipid and ceramide.
 Plasma membrane SMS2 can also convert phosphatidylethanolamine (PE) to ceramide phosphatidylethanolamine (CPE).
 Major form in liver.
 Required for cell growth in certain cell types.
 Regulator of cell surface levels of ceramide, an important mediator of signal transduction and apoptosis.
 Regulation of sphingomyelin (SM) levels at the cell surface affects insulin sensitivity.